5/8/2024

 Operator

 We will now begin the question and answer session.
-To ask a question, you may press star, then 1 on your touchtone phone.
+To ask a question, you may press star then 1 on your touchtone phone.
 If you are using a speakerphone, please pick up your handset before pressing the keys.
-If at any time your question has been addressed and you would like to withdraw your question, please press star, then 2.
+If at any time your question has been addressed and you would like to withdraw your question, please press star, then two.
 Please limit to one question and one follow-up question.
 At this time, we will pause momentarily to assemble our roster.
-Our first question comes from Steve Wysinski of Stiefel.
+Our first question comes from Steve Wojcicki of Stiefel.
 Go ahead, please.

 speaker

-Yeah, hey guys, good morning.
+Yeah.
+Hey, guys.
+Good morning.
 So, Mark, as we think about the remainder of this year, is there any way you can help us out with maybe how you guys are thinking about per caps, both on the admissions and the in-park side?
-We're just trying to understand a little bit better if there are going to be any more potential headwinds out there on both sides of the per caps, or if there's anything we need to think about over the second half of the year.
-And then as you think about the ability to take price on the admissions side of things, any updated thoughts on how you guys are thinking about taking more price?
-I know Jim talked about -single-digit price increases on past products, but any other color there would be helpful.
+We're just trying to understand a little bit better if there are going to be any more you know, potential headwinds out there, you know, on both sides of the per caps or if there's anything we need to think about over the second half of the year.
+And then as you think about the ability to take price on the admission side of things, any updated thoughts on how you guys are thinking about taking, you know, taking more price?
+I know Jim talked about mid single digit price increases on past products, but any other color there would be, you know, would be helpful.
 Thanks.

 speaker